Corn Syrup vs High Fructose Corn Syrup: Key Differences Explained

 Whether you are looking to add the right amount of sweetness to a coffee beverage, or mass produce tons of cookies, high fructose corn syrup is an inexpensive option to keep your treats sweet.

-Indiana Sugars sells both 42 and 55 percent high fructose corn syrup in bulk, so you can get everything you need with less hassle.
-Whether you're looking for corn syrup, cane sugar, confectioner's sugar, or more, we have you covered from one of our many warehouses across the country.
-Get in touch with us today to place your order or to learn more about our top notch sugar supply.
+Indiana Sugars sells 42/43, 62/43, and 63/43 bulk corn syrup, and 42 and 55 HFCS bulk HFCS, so you can get everything you need with less hassle.
+Whichever liquid sweetener you need, we have you covered from one of our many warehouses across the country.

 More posts